How is breast cancer diagnosed?

 A mammogram is an x-ray of the breast.
 Screening mammograms are used to look for breast disease in women who have no signs or symptoms of a breast problem.
 Screening mammograms usually take 2 views (x-ray pictures taken from different angles) of each breast.

-- That the lesion is more suspicious, and a biopsy is needed to tell if it is cancer.
+If your diagnostic mammogram shows that the abnormal area is more suspicious for cancer, a biopsy will be is needed to tell if it is cancer.

 Even if the mammograms show no tumor, if you or your doctor can feel a lump, a biopsy is usually needed to make sure it isn't cancer.
 One exception would be if an ultrasound exam finds that the lump is a simple cyst (a fluid-filled sac), which is very unlikely to be cancerous.

 If cancer is found, a diagnostic mammogram is often done to get more thorough views of both breasts.
 This is to check for any other abnormal areas that could be cancer as well.

 Mammograms and Other Breast Imaging Tests has more detailed information about mammograms.